lhcb/bender-tutorials/getting-started/twouseless.md

 With all these decorations the complete module is [here](https://gist.github.com/VanyaBelyaev/1deeb39959f44689f054006c290d1432)
 {% enddiscussion %}

-For all subsequent lessons we'll gradually fill this script
+For all subsequent lessons we'll gradually extend this script
 with the additional functionality,  step-by-step converting it to something much more useful.